Secondary Education Graduate Certificate

 1

-Two semesters required for total 6 credits.
+Two semesters are required (Fall and Spring) for a total of 6 credits.

 Articulate, maintain, and develop a philosophy of education that they also demonstrate in practice.